Phone-in: Technology

 The caller is connected via a telephone hybrid, which connects the telephone line to the audio console through impedance matching, or more modernly through digital signal processing, which can improve the perceived audio quality of the call.
 Telephone calls are often organised through a system which also provides broadcast automation, with an administrative assistant answering calls and entering caller information on a personal computer, which also displays on the radio presenter's screen.
 A profanity delay is often used to keep profanity and other inappropriate material off the air.
 For contests, the conversation can be recorded and edited "on the fly", before playback on the air just a few minutes later.

+Game shows

+Phone-ins have been used for types of live game shows, in which viewers call a specific number for a chance to be placed on-air to play a game, such as the franchised format Dialing for Dollars, and The Golden Shot—a British game show where callers gave directions to a blindfolded assistant to aim a camera-mounted crossbow at a target.

+A once popular type of phone-in game show is presented as a contest.
+Viewers are posed a question or puzzle with one of more monetary prizes, and may submit an entry via a phone-in for a chance to be selected to go on-air.
+These programmes are monetized via contestants being encouraged to use a premium-rate telephone number to enter.
+The genre has faced criticism for having gambling-like elements, including viewers having no guarantee of making it on-air despite their paid entries, and shows having been accused of irregularities such as deliberately throttling the number of entries able to make it on-air, and posing questions with misleading or obscure answers.